 Therefore the estimated saving from those three areas totals £177k.
 In addition reducing the percentage area of the highway network that we now grit (from 45% to 30%) and therefore the number of gritters from 38 to 26, has saved a further £117k.
 This gives a total saving of £294k, which leaves a shortfall of £356k against the original £650k savings target.
 This has now been entered as a pressure for 17/18 in the development of the Business Plan.

-Street Lighting 9,788 -1,143 -21 -63 -1 ----------------- ------- -------- ----- ----- ----

-The current variance is due to delays in invoicing for energy charges and also invoicing for the main Street Lighting contract.

-Asset Management 807 +218 +37 +100 +12 ------------------ ----- ------ ----- ------ -----

-The Forecast outturn relates to an overspend on the procurement of the new Highways Contract.
+At the meeting of County Council of 13th December 2016 it was decided to reinstate last year's gritting routes in their entirety.
+The impact of this decision increased the number of gritters required from 27 to 37, this resulted in an increased cost for the extra gritters, which was incurred in December.
+The additional cost of £570k will be covered by Council reserves. -21 -62 -1 Street Lighting 9.788 -1,347 The current variance is due to delays in invoicing for energy charges and also invoicing for the main Street Lighting contract.
+Asset Management 807 +239 +37 +160 +20The Forecast outturn relates to an overspend on the procurement of the new Highways Contract.
 This is partly due to the extension of the Competitive Dialogue period & the additional external specialist advice being purchased from Cardiff City Council procurement team to support the process.

-Highways other 1,522 -103 -59 -134 -9 ---------------- ------- ------ ----- ------ ----

-The forecast outturn is a mixture of vacancy savings, contract savings and additional income from private works such as dropped kerbs.
-The Service will look to reinvest this underspend in reactionary maintenance work.

-Libraries 3,477 -333 -14 -43 -1 ----------- ------- ------ ----- ----- ----

-The Book fund and IT (due to late delivery of 3rd party invoices) appears under-spent compared to the monthly profile, but will be fully utilised by year end.
+Libraries 3,454 -343 -13 -36 -1 The Book fund and IT (due to late delivery of 3rd party invoices) appears under-spent compared to the monthly profile, but will be fully utilised by year end.
 The forecast underspend is due to vacancy savings.

-Growth & Economy Other 550 -294 -41 -189 -34 --------------------------------------------------------

-Highways Development Management are currently overachieving their income target for both Section 38 & Section 106 fees and this overachievement has been shown as a forecast.
+Growth & Economy Other 550 -291 -34 -190 -35 Highways Development Management are currently overachieving their income target for both Section 38 & Section 106 fees and this overachievement has been shown as a forecast.
 It is hard to predict exactly when these fees are paid and it is likely that the forecast for these fees will increase or decrease as the year progresses.

-Park & Ride 304 +207 +62 +121 +40 ------------- ----- ------ ----- ------ -----

-The forecast out-turn is due to a number of reasons; less income expected from operator access fees than originally budgeted, purchase of new ticket machines and an overspend on staff overtime.
+Park & Ride 304 +207+51+107+35The forecast out-turn is due to a number of reasons; less income expected from operator access fees than originally budgeted, purchase of new ticket machines and an overspend on staff overtime. -19 Concessionary Fares 5.619 -670 -422 -8 It is expected the concessionary fares paid to bus operators will be lower than originally forecast based on the last 12 months data.

-Concessionary Fares 5,619 -190 -6 -470 -8 --------------------- ------- ------ ---- ------ ----

-It is expected the concessionary fares paid to bus operators will be lower than originally forecast based on the last 12 months data.
 It is hard to judge likely spend in this area as this is affected by seasonal conditions, so the forecast will be reviewed on a regular basis.